 ■ To further develop the students' experience in programming using a strongly typed language and strengthen their problem solving skills;

 ■ To introduce the ideas that underpin object-oriented programming and ensure students gain the ability to appropriately utilise these concepts in developing small and medium sized software systems;

 ■ To develop the ability to select and re-use existing software components and libraries from a limited subset of standard libraries;

 ■ To introduce and develop practical experience in concurrent programming, and to explore a variety of concurrency control mechanisms.

 Intended Learning Outcomes of Course

 By the end of this course students will be able to:

-2. Describe the object model of Java;
+2. Describe the object model of a language;

 3. Explain the significance of the single and multiple inheritance hierarchies; and of implementation and interface inheritance;